 Our results also showed that imatinib exhibits low intra-subject variability which suggests a low sample size is needed.
 Assuming high confidence with the generic drug prototype, sponsors do not need to evaluate the Test performance in a pilot but rather go ahead with Pivotal studies.

 BE study of imatinib to be done in patients already receiving the 400 mg imatinib recommended by FDA was mostly due to the safety consideration.
-Our large experience with imatinib demonstrated that a single oral dose of 400 mg of imatinib in a two-way crossover study with NHV is safe and appropriate design for BE for submissions indented for all regulatory agencies including the US FDA.
+Our large experience with imatinib demonstrated that a single oral dose of 400 mg of imatinib in a two-way crossover study with NHV is safe and appropriate bioequivalence study design for for submissions indented for all regulatory agencies including the US FDA.

 1. EMA product specific guidance.
 “Imatinib hard capsules 50 and 100 mg, film-coated tablets 100 and 400 mg product-specific bioequivalence guidance* .”
 Recommended: Oct.
 2013.
 Retrieved from http://www.ema.europa.eu/docs/en_GB/document_library/Scientific_guideline/2016/05/WC500207097.pdf